 . . .then you are likely struggling with some issues regarding how to set boundaries.

 Here are some steps to help make healthy boundaries a reality in your life:

 Litmus test: Do you insist that others treat you the way you treat them?
 We strive to treat others well, giving them the respect and care they deserve.
 Are you respecting your own needs in the same way?
 If not, how can you address various boundaries in your life so your needs receive the same respect and care that you extend to others?

 - Identify a boundary-related issue you’d like to solve.
 Imagine the smallest step you can take in order to begin to set this boundary; this should be a step that your emotional self willingly embraces.
 Now, take that step.
 Imagine the next, smallest embraceable step.
 Take that step.
 Then the next, and the next.

 - Treat yourself every time you do something hard.

 Please don’t wait until you’re stressed out of your mind and ready to blow before taking control of your life.
-Start setting important boundaries TODAY.
+Start setting healthy boundaries right away.
 Your peace of mind and quality of life depend on it.